First of all, this is minor, but I think these debate coin tosses are rigged. Mitt wins every time. I want to see these alleged tosses televised.

 Intervention in these countries was mainly discussed to “protect the US from attack,” and not to help the people of these nations.
 The candidates didn’t write the questions they were asked, and this is part of the reason these topics dominated the debate.
 But they both had ample opportunity to mention humanitarian crises elsewhere.
 They went off on plenty of tangents that had nothing to do with the foreign policy, so the least they could have done was mention struggling peoples who don’t directly affect us.

 Romney and Obama both take a predatory look at the world.
 When asked what is the greatest threat to national security Obama’s response was “terrorist networks.”
 Mitt said it is a “nuclear Iran.”
-But the greatest actual threat to national security is anthropogenic climate disruption and America’s misanthropic, imperialist, hegemonic foreign policy, which largely ignores the threats posed by the massive lack of resources and despotism in poor countries and cities across the globe.
+But the greatest actual threat to national security is anthropogenic climate disruption and America’s misanthropic, imperialist, hegemonic foreign policy, which largely ignores the massive lack of resources and despotism in poor countries and cities across the globe.
 These conditions also fuel some desperate people to take desperate, extreme measures that they call terrorism.
 Fundamentally, both candidates misunderstand the security dilemma, which is false and contrived.
 Imperial nations led by America create “security risks” by ignoring poor starving people who weren’t mentioned once in the debate while the military was mentioned a total of 49 times.

 Romney actually talked about creating peace and bringing education to women in countries in the Middle East, which is ironic because I can’t imagine he has any intention of doing so, and these are goals he never discussed before in his campaign until learning two weeks prior to the election that they are popular positions.
 He wanted to invade Iraq in 2001 and he still supports the position, even though no WMDs have been found.
 He wants troops there to this day.
 However, in this debate he suddenly supported the scheduled withdrawal of combat troops from Afghanistan in 2014, (again, because this position has become more popular, but Romney would never follow through).
 In the same speech he criticized Obama for not expanding the military.
 Obama also pointed out he called Russia the “largest geopolitical threat” that exists and he criticized Obama for signing nuclear treaties with Russia.